-113 This section concerns conventional explosive and indirect fire weapons, such as mortars, rockets, artillery, and recoilless rifles employed in ground-to-ground combat.
+114 This section concerns conventional explosive and indirect fire weapons, such as mortars, rockets, artillery, and recoilless rifles employed in ground-to-ground combat.
 Although some weapon systems are capable of line of sight firing, the majority are employed as indirect weapons systems that launch high explosive projectiles at a location without a direct line of visibility to the target.
 Mortars in particular cannot be guided to hit a specific target and have a wide-area of impact; when used in civilian-populated areas the risk of civilian casualties is very high.

-114 UNAMA telephone interview with relative, Kabul city, 24 May 2016.
+115 UNAMA telephone interview with relative, Kabul city, 24 May 2016.

-115 Between 1 January and 30 June 2015, UNAMA documented 867 civilian casualties (191 deaths and 676 injured) from the use of indirect and explosive weapons during ground engagements.
+Between 1 January and 30 June 2015, UNAMA documented 867 civilian casualties (191 deaths and 676 injured) from the use of indirect and explosive weapons during ground engagements.

 UNAMA notes that the United Nations' Secretary-General has repeatedly urged parties to conflict to refrain from using explosive weapons with a wide-area impact in densely populated areas.
-The mission also reiterates its call to all parties to the conflict to cease firing mortars, rockets, and grenades and other explosive and indirect weapons into civilian-population areas, and to review procedures and rules of engagement on the use of indirect fire weapons.
+117 The mission also reiterates its call to all parties to the conflict to cease firing mortars, rockets, and grenades and other explosive and indirect weapons into civilian-population areas, and to review procedures and rules of engagement on the use of indirect fire weapons.
 UNAMA re-emphasises that international humanitarian law requires all parties to the conflict to abstain from attacks that may disproportionally harm civilians and to take all feasible precautions to protect the civilian population and civilian objects against the effects of attacks.
-The conflict to a stack of the civilian population and civilian objects against the effects of attacks.
+118